 - 1. Any fees due to the National Speech & Debate Association collected at the tournament.
 These should be sent immediately after each portion of tournament. - 2.
 Review the qualifiers and alternates reported by SpeechWire.
-It is the affirmative duty of the chair to ensure that the qualifiers and alternates are accurate before they are uploaded to Tabroom.com.
-Uploads of tournament results should occur after the entirety of the district tournament has been completed, not after each portion of the tournament. - 3.
-All Single Entry Letter of Intent forms.
+It is the affirmative duty of the chair to ensure that the qualifiers and alternates are accurate before they are uploaded to Tabroom.com. - All Single Entry Letter of Intent forms.
 These should be mailed or scanned and emailed to info@speechanddebate.org at the conclusion of your tournament series, not after each portion. - 4.
 SpeechWire will send your tournament results to the national office to be uploaded to Tabroom.com.
 The district chair will be notified when the upload is complete.
 The chair will approve the qualifiers list and post the qualifiers to Nationals.
 Uploads of tournament results will occur after the entirety of the district tournament has been completed, not after each portion of the tournament.